 When you write content, try to avoid passive sentences.
-In other words, make sure to convey the right message in simple and present tense.
+In other words, make sure to convey the right message in the simple and present tense.

-Tom pained the entire house.
+Tom painted the entire house.

-The entire house was pained by Tom.
+The entire house was painted by Tom.

 What do you say?